roman1e2f5p8s/sui-local-net-demo/README.md

 ## Method 3: Use `sui genesis-ceremony`
 [sui genesis-ceremony](https://github.com/MystenLabs/sui/blob/main/crates/sui/genesis.md) orchestrates a Sui Genesis Ceremony.

+Steps 1-3, 10 should be performed only by the master of ceremony.
+Steps 2, 4-9, 11 should be performed by each participating validator.

 1. Create a new empty [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) repo.
 Assume it is named `sui-genesis`.

 2. Clone the repo on a local machine and navigate to its root folder: